 If you are looking for Bed and Breakfast on the West Coast of Scotland, few properties would be able to compete with Kingairloch House.
 This beautiful home sits in a commanding location with uninterrupted views of the magnificent mountains and glens of Kingairloch and the lapping shore of Loch a’ Choire and Loch Linnhe.
 Guests are welcome to explore the extensive gardens and the productive Victorian walled garden that encompass the house plus the surrounding 14,000 acres that is Kingairloch Estate.

 Through renovation and remodeling works carried out in the early 2000’s, the house is now a modern, tastefully decorated and furnished home.
 There are three luxurious bedrooms, with each having glorious sea and mountainous views.
 Two are en-suite with the third bedroom having a shower room a short distance over the landing.
-The en-suite bedrooms are £100/night and the twin room is £90/night.
-A two night stay is the minimum duration, however in certain circumstances, we may be able to take single night bookings.
+Rooms start at £90/night and a two night stay is the minimum duration, however in certain circumstances, we may be able to take single night bookings.
 Please contact us directly if you wish to only book one night.

 We will take the first night as a deposit and additional nights are then payable 14 days prior to arrival.